idd-kk/TakeStock/README.md

-# TakeStock
+# TakeStock (AR Prototype)

 ### Don't see it?
 Don't buy it.
-An AR app that prototypes the next step in real life visual search filtering.

-Because reading every ingredient on every box or trying to see through green washing while picking out a tea is a real pain.
+Because reading every ingredient on every box is a real pain.

 Video demo of TakeStock iOS app prototype. https://youtu.be/_j8ZBiCQLW8